Achan81/sei-project-02/README.md

 ```

 ## Challenges:
 * The filter & search functions were quite difficult to get right as it was a multi-use filter.
-Initially we were not able to return the filter for publishers.
+Initially, we were not able to return the filter for publishers.
 The main reason being that some of the characters did not carry any publisher information.
 With help from our course tutor & teaching assistant, this was overcome with some simple tweaks to the code.
 NULL being one of the main reasons, and adding empty strings `''` to the filter value as well as `{publisherNull}` helped fix this...
   ```js
   const publisherNull = null
   ```